EvanGottschalk/CustomEncryptor/README.md

 `encrypt(file_info)` - uses the most recently assembled cipher to encrypt the file `file_info` refers to.
 If it can't find a file located at `file_info`, it encrypts the input `str` itself.

+More about `encrypt`:

 Maximum length - by default, `encrypt` can only encrypt data of 100 characters or less.
 Change this by altering the value of `encryption_length` in the `__init__`.
 Keep in mind that, the larger the number you use, the bigger the encrypted outputs will be.

 Consistent length - the output from `encrypt` will always be the same length.
 The length is `encryption_length * byte_length`.
 When encrypting data with fewer than `encryption_length` characters, random characters are added to the end until its length is equal to `encryption_length * byte_length`.
 Adding extra characters at random is not a problem, because the individual with the right to access the decrypted data will know how long the decrypted version is supposed to be, and can ignore characters beyond that length.

 `decrypt(file_info)` - uses the most recently assembled cipher to decrypt the file `file_info` refers to.
 If it can't find a file located at `file_info`, it attempts to decrypt the input `str` itself.